atomisthq/docs/docs/getting-started/index.md

 #### Travis CI

-* Travis uses your GH user access token, so no need for a separate auth
+Once you have set up Travis for your organisation you should have permissions ready to go as Travis uses your GH user access token; there's usually no need for a separate authorization.

+What you do need to do is enable your projects to be built using Travis.
+To do this you can take advantage of Atomist for a first little bit of development automation.

+From Slack
 * Need to configure projects by adding travis.yml to them
   - either ask for a repo with travis.yml
   - or run an editor to create one